artfred16/artfred-portfolio/replit.md

 ## Overview

 This is a personal portfolio website for Artfred Dela Cruz, a Laravel developer.
-The application is built as a single-page application (SPA) with a React frontend and Express.js backend, featuring a contact form system and portfolio showcase.
+The application is built as a single-page application (SPA) with a React frontend optimized for static deployment, featuring a Material Ocean high-contrast theme and portfolio showcase.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Theme: Material Ocean theme with high contrast
+Deployment: Static page compilation (no server-side required)
+Design: Simple code elements (not terminal-style)
+Contact: Grid gallery for projects, navigation menu included

 ## System Architecture

 ### Overall Architecture
 - **Frontend**: React 18 with TypeScript, using Vite as the build tool
-- **Backend**: Express.js with TypeScript running on Node.js
+- **Backend**: Optimized for static deployment (no server-side required)
-- **Database**: In-memory storage (MemStorage) for contact messages
+- **Database**: Static contact form using mailto links (no database required)
-- **UI Framework**: Tailwind CSS with shadcn/ui components
+- **UI Framework**: Tailwind CSS with Material Ocean theme
-- **State Management**: TanStack Query for server state management
+- **State Management**: React hooks for client-side state
-- **Form Handling**: React Hook Form with Zod validation
+- **Form Handling**: Native HTML forms with mailto integration
 - **Routing**: Single-page application with smooth scrolling navigation

 ### Technology Stack
-- **Runtime**: Node.js with ESM modules
+- **Runtime**: Node.js with ESM modules (development only)
-- **Frontend Build**: Vite with React plugin
+- **Frontend Build**: Vite with React plugin optimized for static compilation
-- **Backend Build**: esbuild for server bundling
+- **Backend Build**: Removed server dependencies for static deployment
-- **Database**: Neon Database (PostgreSQL)
+- **Database**: Not required - using mailto for contact form
-- **ORM**: Drizzle ORM with drizzle-kit for migrations
+- **ORM**: Removed - not needed for static deployment
-- **CSS**: Tailwind CSS with custom design system
+- **CSS**: Tailwind CSS with Material Ocean high-contrast theme
 - **Icons**: Font Awesome 6
 - **Fonts**: Inter and JetBrains Mono